Oieswarya/Maptcha/README.md

 For the purpose of mapping the long reads to contigs, we use JEM-Mapper:(https://github.com/TazinRahman1105050/JEM-Mapper) Please use the link to install and map your long reads to the contigs.

-For the graph construction, we use a python script: graphconstr.py For ordering the contigs there are three approaches we used---(i)b-way graph matching (https://github.com/ECP-ExaGraph/bMatching), (ii) wiring heuristic (Wiring.py), and (iii) vertex reordering (CreateRCM.py).

-The combined.py script contains all the three python scripts.

-Please read the ToyInputData/ReadmeForInputs.md to use the sample inputs efficiently.